RIOT-OS/RIOT/boards/omote/README.md

 Once all drivers have been installed correctly:

-On windows, devices will appear as a virtual `COM` port.
+On Windows, devices will appear as a virtual `COM` port.

 On Linux, devices will appear under `/dev/`.

-On OS X, `/dev/tty.SLAB_USBtoUARTx`.
+On macOS, `/dev/tty.SLAB_USBtoUARTx`.

 On Linux: